abhishekra07/Spring-JUnit/README.md

 Use above annotation instead of @Autowired or @MockBean if you want to mock only some methods.

 # Tip
-@Autowire service/component to test and @mMckBean all the dependencies.
+@Autowire service/component to test and @MockBean all the dependencies.